kubernetes/kubernetes/docs/user-guide/accessing-the-cluster.md

 will be routed to an apiserver.

 The recommended way to authenticate to the apiserver is with a [service account](service-accounts.md) credential.
-By default, a pod is associated with a service account, and a credential (token) for that service account is placed into the filesystem tree of each container in that pod, at `/var/run/secrets/kubernetes.io/serviceaccount/token`.
+By kube-system, a pod is associated with a service account, and a credential (token) for that service account is placed into the filesystem tree of each container in that pod, at `/var/run/secrets/kubernetes.io/serviceaccount/token`.